Angular pair-of-pants decompositions of complex varieties: Angle sets of hyperplane complements

-is a homotopy equivalence from $X$ onto its image $\Theta := \ang(X)$. \end{theorem} \begin{proof} By \Cref{lem:OpenContractibleNeighborhood}, for every $z\in\Theta$, there are $a$, $b$ and $p$ such that $\Theta_{p}(a,b)$ is an open contractible neighborhood of $z$.
-These form a base-like open cover by contractible neighborhoods by \Cref{lem:SlopeCoveringBaseLike}.
-Moreover, note that the inverse images $X_{p}(a,b)$ are convex by \Cref{lem:ConvexityLemma} and thus contractible (since it is non-empty).
-We now conclude using \Cref{thm:McCord} that $X\to \Theta$ is a weak equivalence.
+is a homotopy equivalence from $X$ onto its image $\Theta := \ang(X)$. \end{theorem} \begin{proof} By Lemma \ref{lem:OpenContractibleNeighborhood}, for every $z\in\Theta$, there are $a$, $b$ and $p$ such that $\Theta_{p}(a,b)$ is an open contractible neighborhood of $z$.
+These form a basis-like open cover by contractible neighborhoods by Lemma \ref{lem:SlopeCoveringBaseLike}.
+Moreover, note that the inverse images $X_{p}(a,b)$ are convex by Lemma \ref{lem:ConvexityLemma} and thus contractible (since it is non-empty).
+We now conclude using Theorem \ref{thm:McCord} that $X\to \Theta$ is a weak equivalence.
 Since $X$ and $\Theta$ are semi-algebraic sets, they are CW-complexes, and thus a weak equivalence implies a homotopy equivalence by Whitehead's theorem. \end{proof}